Effilab/google-cloud-ruby/google-cloud-trace/README.md

 default, and the Stackdriver Trace library for Ruby can be used without providing credentials or a project ID

-### Container Engine
+### Kubernetes Engine

-On Google Container Engine, you must explicitly add the `trace.append` OAuth scope when creating the cluster:
+On Google Kubernetes Engine, you must explicitly add the `trace.append` OAuth scope when creating the cluster:

 ```sh